RocketCommunicationsInc/astro-uxds/_content/ttc-service-ux-design/about-the-ttc-designs.md

 # About the TT&C Designs
 :::note
 The images depicted on this page use the color palette and fonts from Astro 4.
-As of X/XX/XXXX Astro 5 colors and fonts should be used for compliant Astro applications.Refer to this section for general user experience guidance only, *not* visual design guidance
+All new projects should use Astro 5 colors and fonts should be used for compliant Astro applications.Refer to this section for general user experience guidance only, *not* visual design guidance
 :::
 ## Telemetry, Tracking & Command (TT&C)